Raphtildai/Task-Management/assignment_2/README.md

     cd assigment_2
     ```

-2. Create a virtual environment to run the application by using the following commang
+2. Create a virtual environment to run the application by using the following command
     ```bash
     python -m venv myvenv
     ```